MUzzell/ptpchat/PROTOCOL.md

 ####*ttl*

-The `ttl` attribute is used to monitor how a message is broadcast around the network of nodes, its behaviour is similar to the TTL value in the Internet Protocol (IP).
-It is used to allow a node to re-transmit a received message to the intended node, or to the node that might be able to better handle this message (how this is decided is not figured out yet). `ttl` Is a single integer value set to define the number of permitted hops remaining for this message.
+The `ttl` attribute is used to monitor how a message is broadcast around the network of nodes, its behaviour is similar to the TTL value in the Internet Protocol (IP).`ttl` Is a single integer value set to define the number of permitted hops remaining for this message.
 The `ttl` should be reduced by one and then rebroadcast.

 Certain messages require a specific `ttl` to be applied, as the message's purpose may only be for the intended neighbouring node.
 In other cases, the TTL can be of any number, defaulting to **32**.
-See the message formats to view which messages use a TTL of 1 or a TTL of any (marked as 32 in this document).
+See the message formats to view which messages use a TTL of 1 or a TTL of any (which is marked with a TTL of 32 in this document).

 ####*flood*

 The `flood` attribute is used to broadcast this message to all connected nodes.
 It is a single boolean value of either *true* or *false* and should be used on a subset of messages.
 Upon receiving a message that has `flood` set to *true*, the message should be rebroadcast (and its `ttl` reduced by one) to all neighbouring nodes.

 The `flood` attribute is only set to true on a subset of messages.
-See the message formats to veiw which messages has this attribute set to true.
+See the message formats to view which messages has this attribute set to true.

 ####*node_id*

-The `node_id` attribute is used in multiple messages and acts as the identifier of nodes (and 'should' be unique). `node_id` Is single GUID identifier and must remain the same throughout the node's lifetime.
+The `node_id` attribute is used in multiple messages and acts as the identifier of nodes (and 'should' be unique). `node_id` Is a single GUID identifier and must remain the same throughout the node's lifetime.
 Whilst this identifies the node in question, it does not validate the node.

 ####*sender_id* and *target_id*